 After an agonising 16 months in administration, Simon Jordan bought the club but Coppell resigned before the start of the 2000/01 campaign, and once again he was replaced at the helm by Smith.
 Towards the end of that campaign, with the team on the brink of relegation to Division Two, Smith was dismissed and Steve Kember was placed in charge for the final two crucial games.
 After beating Portsmouth 4-2 at Fratton Park, a late Dougie Freedman winner against County ensured the Eagles' Division One status.

 After a string of managers, Kember was given the job permanently in May 2003, but after a poor start he was replaced by former Palace striker Iain Dowie.
 That move brought about a miraculous transformation at Selhurst Park, which saw the Eagles soar into the play-off places on the last day of the season.
-Palace edged past Sunderland on penalties in the semi-final, before Neil Shipperley’s solitary goal was enough to beat West Ham United in the play-off final at the Millennium Stadium and return to the top-flight.
+Palace edged past Sunderland on penalties in the semi-final, before Neil Shipperley’s solitary goal was enough to beat West Ham United in the play-off final at the Millennium Stadium and return the Eagles to the top-flight.

 Despite the 21 league goals of Andrew Johnson, Palace were once again unable to survive in the Premier League and they were relegated on the final day of the season following a 2-2 draw at Charlton Athletic.
 Back in the second tier, Dowie steered his side to another play-off semi-final but they were defeated by Watford, before more play-off heartache would come in 2007/08 under Neil Warnock as Bristol City knocked Palace out at the semi-final stage again.